abourakba/kylo-demo/README.md

 * A generic feed to ingest twitter news .
 * A generic feed to ingest twitter news related to google.

+Concerning the getTwitter processus make sure the clock on the sandox and the host are ok.

+`yum install -y ntp`
+`service ntpd stop`
+At home use `ntpdate pool.ntp.org`
+At teradata office use `ntpdate -vd time01.teradata.com` `service ntpd start`

+Use `time01.teradata.com`

 ### Yahoo News
 To be defined.